coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ![Markers](https://s3-us-west-2.amazonaws.com/coddingtonbear-public/github/saleae-enrichable-spi-analyzer/markers_3.png)

-For every sample point, your script will receive on stdin the following tab-delimited fields ending with a newline character:
+For every frame _analyzed_, your script will receive on stdin the following tab-delimited fields ending with a newline character:

 * "marker"
 * packet id: A hexadecimal integer indicating the packet that this